-- (b) The Tribe shall adopt, and at all times hereinafter shall maintain in continuous force, an ordinance that provides for all of the following: - (1) The ordinance shall provide that the Tribe shall adopt as tribal law, provisions that are the same as California tort law to govern all claims of bodily injury, personal injury, or property damage arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or the Gaming Activities, including but not limited to injuries resulting from entry onto the Tribe's land for purposes of patronizing the Gaming Facility or providing goods or services to the Gaming Facility, provided that that such injury occurs at the Gaming Facility or on a road accessing the Facility exclusively.
-California law governing punitive damages need not be a part of the ordinance.
+- (b) The Tribe shall adopt, and at all times hereafter shall maintain in continuous force, an ordinance that provides for all of the following: - (1) The ordinance shall provide that the Tribe shall adopt as tribal law, provisions that are the same as California tort law to govern all claims of bodily injury, personal injury, or property damage arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or the Gaming Activities, including but not limited to injuries resulting from entry onto the Tribe's land for purposes of patronizing the Gaming Facility or providing goods or services to the Gaming Facility, provided that California law governing punitive damages need not be a part of the ordinance.
 Further, the Tribe may include in the ordinance required by this subdivision a requirement that a person with claims for money damages against the Tribe file those claims within the time periods applicable for the filing of claims for money damages against public entities under California Government Code section 810 et seq.
-Under no circumstances shall there be any awards of attorney's fees or costs. - The ordinance shall also expressly provide for waiver of the Tribe's sovereign immunity and its right to assert sovereign immunity with respect to arbitration or resolution of such claims in the Tribe's tribal court system, if a tribal court system with jurisdiction over the subject matter is established, but only up to the greater of ten million dollars (\$10,000,000) or the limits of the Policy; provided, however, such waiver shall not be deemed to waive or otherwise limit the Tribe's sovereign immunity for any portion of the claim that exceeds ten million dollars (\$10,000,000) or the Policy limits, whichever is greater.
+Under no circumstances shall there be any awards of attorney's fees. - (2) The ordinance shall allow for the claim to be resolved in the Tribe's tribal court system, if the tribal court system has been established (Tribal Court), by a three (3)-member tribal claims commission consisting of one (1) tribal government representative and at least one (1) commissioner who is not a member of the Tribe (Claims Commission), or by arbitration before a single arbitrator who shall be a retired judge, in accordance with the Comprehensive Arbitration Rules and Procedures of JAMS (or if those rules no longer exist, the closest equivalent).
+No member of the Claims Commission may be employed by the Gaming Facility or Gaming Operation.
+Resolution of the dispute before the Tribal Court or the Claims Commission shall be at no cost to the claimant (excluding claimant's attorney's fees).
+If the parties resolve the dispute through arbitration, the Tribe shall initially bear the cost of JAMS and the arbitrator, but the arbitrator may award costs (but not attorney's fees) to the prevailing party not to exceed those allowable in a suit in California Superior Court.